OpenDataology/website/content/en/docs/components/notebooks/troubleshooting.md

 +++
 title = "Troubleshooting"
-description = "Problems and solutions for common problems with Kubeflow Notebooks" weight = 100
+description = "Problems and solutions for common problems with OpenDataology Notebooks" weight = 100

 +++